peterbillhu/PQSC2DPerovskites/README.md

 ## Introduciton

-In algebraic topology, the cell complex provides a more general description than the simplicial complex, offering a more flexible
+In the field of algebraic topology, the cell complex offers a broader and more versatile description compared to the simplicial complex.
+Its structure allows for greater flexibility in theoretical arguments, avoiding the rigid face constraints inherent in the simplicial complex [2].

 ## Mathematical formulation